 For those looking to take a darker route, Graveyard Keeper offers a different, but definitely less relaxing, take on the farm-life genre.

 New Horizons is just about the best way to take things at your own pace and forget the troubles of the world right now.
 Dig up fossils, catch bugs, build your house, make animal friends.

 This next gen reboot of the classic Nintendo franchise lets you live out your interior (and exterior!) decorator fantasies across a whole island while slowly expanding access to new areas.
 Whether crafting, buying, hunting, inviting new creatures to live nearby, or just enjoying the scenery, there's also something relaxing (and fun) to do in Animal Crossing.

-Back in days of yore, heroes slaughtered slimes by the thousands in the various Dragon Quest games.
-Now we live in more enlightened times, and realize slimes are an adorable, intelligent species that should be sustainably farmed in Slime Rancher.
+Back in the days of yore, heroes slaughtered slimes by the thousands in the various Dragon Quest games.
+Now we live in more enlightened times and realize slimes are an adorable, intelligent species that should be sustainably farmed in Slime Rancher.

 The concept sounds bizarre, but it is wonderfully relaxing to suck up carrots, beets, and even chickens into your suction gun and then plop them out to feed slimes as you build up your ranch.

 It is important to note that as you get towards the end, the puzzles can, in fact, become difficult and stressful.
 That being said, most of the game is wildly comforting and incredibly low stakes.